pachyderm/docs-content/latest/concepts/pipeline-concepts/datum/join.md

    ├── file8.txt
    ```

-Pachyderm runs your code only on the pairs of files that match
+{{%productName%}} runs your code only on the pairs of files that match
 the glob pattern and capture groups.

 The following example shows how you can use joins to group